vian21/vian21.github.io/public/docs/md/books/Clean-code.md

 - caller above callee
 - Instance variable should be declared in one place either at the top of the file or bottom
 - Preferably, at the top and not scattered through the implementation

+## Classes vs Objects

+- Objects: objects hide their data behing absractions and provide functions to operate on them
+- Data structure: data structures expose their data and have no meaningful functions

+- Procedural programming makes it easier to add new functions and makes it harder to add new data structures
+- OOP makes is easy to add new class/data structures while making it harder to add new functions.
+They have to be overloaded in inherited classes.